 Reasonable Adjustments: Examples

 Managing a disability at work might mean making reasonable adjustments tailored to the employee in question.
-This can mean a whole host of things, such as making physical changes to the workplace, or providing equipment and support.
+This can involve a range of actions, such as making physical changes to the workplace or providing the necessary equipment and support.
+The goal is to ensure that the individual can perform their job effectively without facing unnecessary barriers.
 Examples of reasonable adjustments in the workplace include:

 Employers can also make reasonable adjustments by adapting ways of working and rethinking how things are done around the workplace.
 This could include: